Avoid being Scammed!

 SCAM #1

 Adverts are placed on internet marketplaces and online-classified sites offering Miniature Bull Terriers for sale.
 If you respond to the advert, you are sent photographs of cute Bull Terrier puppies and asked where you are based.
 Then you are told that you can visit and view the puppies at an address far from where you live.
-(I have been contacted by three prospective minibully owners who were all sent the same photos of an advertised litter but each told that they could view the puppies at addresses in Nelspruit, East London and Port Alfred.)
+(I have been contacted by three prospective minibully owners who were all sent the same photos of an advertised litter but each told that they could view the puppies at addresses in Upington, Nelspruit, East London and Port Alfred.)
 All your questions are answered in the affirmative and you are told that to secure a puppy you must deposit 70% of the cost into a bank account upfront.
 The puppy will be delivered to your doorstep at which point you must pay the remaining 30%.

 In this scam, there are no puppies and I have found that the fraudsters 'selling' Miniature Bull Terriers are also 'selling' every other breed of dog you can imagine, even other animals like pot-bellied pigs and parrots!